Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-26-Damon-Knight-Stranger-Station.md

 In the end, the alien died and station exploded.
 Paul watched aliens' corpse and thought hate won before his death.

-# Core: 1/9.
+# Core: 0/9.
 An eerie first contact should be delineated with more delicate details and convincing suspenses.
+In addition, the abrupt answer related with love and hate was too low.
+How could Knight convince me Paul's conclusion was not a imagination out of great agony here?